ygemici/osz/README.md

 Testing
 -------

-I always push the source to git in a state that's known to compile without errors by a `make clean all` command.
+I always push the source to git in a state that's known to [compile](https://github.com/bztsrc/osz/tree/master/docs/compile.md) without errors by a `make clean all` command.
+Although I did my best, it doesn't mean it won't crash under unforseen circumstances :-)

 The [latest live dd image](https://github.com/bztsrc/osz/blob/master/bin/disk.dd?raw=true) should boot OS/Z in emulators and on real machines.
 For example